 A large source of funding of Safe Routes to School programs is the Federal Highway Administration.
 In August 2005, federal transportation legislation devoted $612 million for The National SRTS Program from 2005 through 2009.
-These funds will be distributed to states based on student enrollment, with no state receiving less than $1 million per year.
-The SRTS funds are administered by each state's Department of Transportation (DOT).
-Each state DOT has a Safe Routes to School Coordinator that serves as a central point of contact for the state.
-Find the coordinator for your state.
+These funds were distributed to states based on student enrollment, with no state receiving less than $1 million per year.
+The SRTS funds were administered by each state's Department of Transportation (DOT).
+Each state DOT had a Safe Routes to School Coordinator that served as a central point of contact for the state.
+Find the contact person for your state.
 SRTS funds can be used for both infrastructure projects and non-infrastructure activities.

-State SRTS programs are also in the process of determining how to arrange their activities to best respond to the new legislation.
+State SRTS programs are determining how to arrange their activities according to the MAP-21 legislation.
 As the States provide information about how they will proceed with Safe Routes to School, the information will be available on our State SRTS pages.

-In October 2012, the Federal Highway Administration released Interim Guidance on how Transportation Alternatives funding will be allocated, which activities and projects are eligible to receive funding, among other information.
-Please note that this is interim Guidance, which means that more comprehensive Guidance on administering the MAP-21's Transportation Alternatives program is still forthcoming.
+In June 2013, the Federal Highway Administration released Final Guidance on how Transportation Alternatives funding will be allocated, which activities and projects are eligible to receive funding, among other information.